Go to: Extra > Products > Products

 The memo field allows you to conveniently add more information about the product, and display it on the Product Info tab when a product is added to the patient file.

 If you are legally required to monitor and report on usage of Controlled Drugs, Human medicine, or Euthanasia products you can select the relevant check-boxes here, which can be used for Animana Reporting.

 Here you can assign a time to the product which will allow you to run a report on the time spend per day/week/month/quarter on this product (Extra > Reports > Registration minutes)

 Adding an action prompts changes in the patient file.
 For example, selecting euthanasia, adds the date of death to the patient, the animal is then set to inactive and a reminder for condolences is automatically created.
 In addition, other reminders will be removed.

 Selecting castration will change the gender of the animal to the neutered equivalent.

-Letters can be linked to a product, this enables automatic creation of a letter when a product is added.
-For example, a declaration to be signed in case of euthanasia can added to the product euthanasia, a surgery information letter to the product surgery, a information leaflet for rabies check etc.
+Letters can be linked to a product, this enables the automatic creation of a letter when a product is added.
+For example, a declaration to be signed in case of euthanasia can be added to the product euthanasia, a surgery information letter to the product surgery, an information leaflet for rabies check etc.

 Letters are created via Extra > Mailing> Manage Content.